 The average surf adventure to South Sumatra is 10 days but in my experience thats just not enough time in this area to guarantee you will score excellent waves.
 Most of the swell hits the coast from a southerly direction and thats just not ideal for this coastline.

-When the swell direction is 'off' wave quality and consistency suffers and everything becomes very unpredictable.
+When the swell direction is 'off' wave quality and consistency suffer and everything becomes very unpredictable.
 During the season 1 swell hits the coast a week ... but usually only 1 in 3 swells will be SW.

 So if your planning a surf trip to Sumatra's South West coast be sure to give yourself enough time to experience it at its best.